dneto1729/MUSIC_with_python/README.md

 Of course, one could use only pip or conda for environment and package installation.

 ## Working with Uproot
-A lot of the examples here build off of the excellent [Uproot Tutorial](https://masonproffitt.github.io/uproot-tutorial/).
+A lot of the examples here build off of the excellent [Uproot Tutorial](https://masonproffitt.github.io/uproot-tutorial/) by Mason Proffitt.
 For more info on uproot you can also take a look at the [uproot documentation](https://uproot.readthedocs.io/en/latest/index.html).

 ## Argonne MUSIC Detector